Event Date: November 8-9, 2019

 April 2014 was both the inaugural year for the ColoradoSPH's Public Health Case Competition and marked the start of National Public Health Week on the University of Colorado Anschutz Medical Campus.
 The topic was focused around raising awareness about and increasing participation in vaccinations and immunizations throughout the state of Colorado.

 How to Donate

 - Make a check out to “University of Colorado Foundation” with “Case Competition” in the memo line.
-The checks can be mailed to Marshall Ward, Accounting and Finance Manager for the Colorado School of Public Health.
+The checks can be mailed to Christine Gillen, Accounting and Finance Manager for the Colorado School of Public Health.
 His contact information is listed below.